geofrancis/Hoverboard_Ardupilot_RC_Telemetry/README.md

 Hoverboard ESC manager,
- control and telemetry via mavlink for multiple hoverboard controllers
+ control and telemetry via mavlink for multiple hoverboard controllers using a RP-2040.

 working:
 map left and right hoverboard channels to servo outputs 1 and 2.